playgameservices/play-games-plugin-for-unity/README.md

 **URL errors while signing in.** This is often a sign that either the client ID or the Bundle Identifier is not correctly set up, or that your **Info.plist** file got corrupted.
 Check that your client ID and Bundle ID are correctly configured in the project and that they correspond to the data in the Developer Console.

+**ld: framework not found GoogleOpenSource**.
+In Xcode, remove the reference to the framework in the Pods project, then add it back.
+This is a resolution for missing other frameworks as well.

 ## Building for iOS to run on the simulator (pre-Unity 5.0)

 **Note:** If you are using Unity 5.0 or greater, no changes to the generated project